-The N. Cameron Street drainage improvements project, which will help remedy the significant flooding problems that occur along N. Cameron Street, north of Piccadilly Street, is currently in the design phase (September 2018).
-The estimated total cost of the entire multi-faceted project, which would be phased, is estimated to be in the $5-6 million range.
+The N. Cameron Street drainage improvements project will help remedy the significant flooding problems that occur along N. Cameron Street, north of Piccadilly Street.
+The estimated total cost of the multi-faceted project, which will be phased, is estimated to be $5-6 million.

 A part of the proposed solution will consist of constructing stormwater management ponds that will hold the water from large storm events and release it slowly.
 These stormwater ponds will also provide benefits in improving the quality of the stormwater runoff.
 As such, this project is eligible for Stormwater Local Assistance Funds through DEQ.
 These grant funds require a $1 match for every $1 in grant funds received.

 Phase I of the project includes replacing the underground storm drain, water and sewer pipes between Piccadilly and Clark Streets.
 Future phases of work consisting of constructing stormwater detention ponds and additional underground stormwater piping north and east of this Cameron Street section will be required to solve all of the surface water flooding problems in the area.

 The City of Winchester and Washington Gas will be making several necessary improvements to N. Cameron Street between Piccadilly and Clark Streets beginning this summer.
 The primary goal of this project is to alleviate the flooding issues that occur regularly in this area during prolonged periods of wet weather or intense rainfall.
 While the first phase of the project will not completely solve all the surface flooding, it will replace the existing stormwater and sanitary sewer pipes with larger pipes.
 These larger pipes will prevent the sanitary sewer main in Cameron Street from getting overwhelmed and surcharging during prolonged periods of wet weather (like in 2018).